Ultima, Wizardry, The Black Onyx and the origin of JRPGs

 The covers for the first game in each series

 While researching for an article about the Wizardry series of games, I've come across an annoying issue.
-The computer RPG market in the Western world was for the better part of the 1980s dominated by the rivalry of two great series, Richard Garriott's Ultima and Wizardry by Robert Woodhead and Andrew Greenberg.
-When writing about the one, one therefore cannot but take into account and compare with the other, and it all starts with the first game in each series.
+The computer RPG market in the Western world was for the better part of the 1980s dominated by the rivalry of two great series, Richard Garriott's Ultima, and Wizardry by Robert Woodhead and Andrew Greenberg.
+When writing about the one, one therefore has to take into account and compare with the other, and of course it all starts with the first game in each series.

 But which of the two came first?
-Wikipedia tells us (Don't laugh!
-I know you all use it, and even the one in a hundred of you that really doesn't is forced to live in a world full of wikipediots, as the site has long become by far the most used source of "education" around the globe.) that the game which became counted later as Ultima I "was first published in the United States by California Pacific Computer Company, September 2, 1980," while "In 1979, Robert Sirotek and Fred Norman created Sir-tech Software, Inc. to distribute the game, and it was released in 1981."
+Wikipedia tells us that the game which became counted later as Ultima I "was first published in the United States by California Pacific Computer Company, September 2, 1980," while "In 1979, Robert Sirotek and Fred Norman created Sir-tech Software, Inc. to distribute the game, and it was released in 1981."
 The info box puts the release more precisely at December 31st, 1981, so more than a year later than its rival.

 Let's take a look at the sources for both claims.
 The Wizardry article quotes Swords & Circuitry: a Designer's Guide to Computer Role Playing Games by one Jana Hallford.
 This was released in 2001, a mere twenty years after the fact.
 I can't argue much with the reliability of that book, as I don't have access to it and can't check its sources (which I personally doubt the Wikipedia author did, but let's give them the benefit of that doubt), but it should be noted that the quoted bit only includes the year 1981, with the December 31 date (which I intend "prove" wrong in just a few minutes) left unreferenced.